skip to Main Content

 Outline Map of Netherlands

-The Netherlands has a population of approx. 17.5 million people and is one of the most densely populated countries in Europe.
+The Netherlands has a population of approx. 17.5 million people is one of Europe’s most densely populated countries.
 The population lives on a total surface area of 16,160 sq miles (41,850 km²) – of which the land area is only 12,900 sq miles (33,500 km²).

 Outline Map of Netherlands